iafisher/guatemalawi/README.md

 - `overlap`: how many characters two country names must overlap by
 - `min_combos`: the minimum number of country names per combination
+- `min_length`: the minimum length of outputted names